zyyjjj/corr_pooling_replication_package/README.md

 - src/
 	- Our simulation codebase is partly based on the SEIRS+ library (https://github.com/ryansmcgee/seirsplus).
 In particular, `FARZ.py`, `models.py`, `networks.py`, and `utilities.py` are inherited from SEIRS+.
-	- `assignment.py`: assignment of screening groups and formation of community and household-correlated pools
+	- `assignment.py`: assignment of screening groups and formation of community and household-correlated pools.
 	- `pooled_test.py`: implementation of the two-stage Dorfman procedure.
 	- `viral_model.py`: an extended SEIRS+ stochastic network model, `ViralExtSEIRNetworkModel`, where each node has a viral load that is dynamically updated as time progresses and they transition through different states.
 	- `sim_loops_pooled_test.py`: the runner class of the `ViralExtSEIRNetworkModel` model 	that enables simulation and logging.